EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 2. Front-End: A checkbox with text is added to the front-end view of your Mailchimp form

 == Changelog ==

+= 1.3.8 =
+* Update tested up to value.
+* Remove reference to old author.
+* Update URLs, email addresses and backlinks to new website.

 = 1.3.7 =
 * Housekeeping